Ornate Box Turtle

 Here at Wildwood Zoo, we have two female Ornate Box Turtles who call the zoo home.
 Their names are Millie and Vanillie.
 Millie came to us in October of 2016 from Milwaukee.
 She was found wandering in the city and may have been a released pet and determined to be non-releasable.
 Vanillie came to us in June of 2019 all the way from the New Mexico Wildlife Center.
-She was found with old scarring along front of her shell-likely due to malnutrition and her tonails were painted bright red, all pointing to her also being an ex-pet.
+She was found with old scarring along front of her shell (likely due to malnutrition) and her toenails were painted bright red, all pointing to her also being an ex-pet.

-They are called Ornate Box Turtles because of the distinct pattern on their carapace (upper shell) of yellowish lines on a black or brown background.
+They are called ornate box turtles because of the distinct pattern on their carapace (upper shell) of yellowish lines on a black or brown background.
 They are also able to completely close their plastron (lower shell) to ward off predators.
-Ornate box turtles can be prey for mammals such as skunks and coyotes.
 They only get to about 4-5 inches long with the biggest being found in Kansas at 6 ½ inches.
 Females are slightly larger than males and have yellowish brown eyes.
 Males typically have red eyes.

 They are most active from April to October during temperatures 60-95 degrees F. When the temperature starts dropping in October they stop eating and start to dig into the ground to hibernate.
-They will be the only animal at the zoo that will be off exhibit for a period of time when they hibernate.
 You will be able to see them again in spring when they wake up around April.
 Box turtles, like most reptiles, are ectothermic (cold-blooded) and regulate their body temperature by basking in the sun during the cooler morning and evening hours, while seeking shade during hotter times of day.
-The best time to see them active would be right before lunch or right after.

 Breeding usually occurs right after hibernation in late march/ early April.
 They hatch after an average of 70 days.
 Like other box turtles, the sex of ornate box turtles can be determined by incubation temperature.
 At 80 degrees, a clutch will exhibit a fairly even mix of males and females.
 Eggs incubated at 72 degrees will produce mostly to all male turtles.
 An incubation temperature of 88 degrees will produce nearly all females.